Natural Resources

 Soil features

-The soils of this site are deep and characterized by sands throughout the entire soil profile, measured to 80 inches.
-Being entisols, below the A horizon, the B horizons are not well developed.
-They are instead characterized mainly by a change in color, not the typical clay accumulations of most other upland soils throughout the MLRA.
+The soils of the ecological site are deep and characterized by sands throughout the entire upper 80 inches of the profile.
+The entisols are not well developed in the subsurface layers (B horizons).
+They are characterized mainly by a change in color, not the typical clay accumulations of most other upland soils throughout the MLRA.
 The Tonkawa series is a representative soil and consists of very deep, excessively drained, permeable soils that formed in sandy residuum from Southern Coastal Plain marine deposits of the Carizzo Sand, Queen City Sand, and Sparta Sand Formations.
-The series is classified as a Thermic, coated Typic Quartzipsamment.
-Other soils are included within the ecological site and all are defined by deep sands throughout all horizons.
+The Tonkawa series is classified as a Thermic, coated Typic Quartzipsamment.
 Besides the Tonkawa series, Darden and Duffern are included in the Very Deep Sandy Upland ecological site.

 (1)